 The internet shows us what's trending.
 It never shows us what's important.

-Platforms like Metacritic and Rotten Tomatoes solved a simple problem: they show us what the world likes.
-And social platforms show us what's viral, what's loud, and what's engaging.
-But not what people think is important.
+Metacritic and Rotten Tomatoes show us what the world likes.
+Social platforms show us what's viral and loud.
+But nothing shows us what people think actually matters.

-Matters.com is a platform where people rate what matters to them, from AI to pizza to politics.
-Your ratings and your reasoning appear alongside everyone else's, from students, parents, artists, athletes, scientists, elected officials, business leaders, and the people who shape our world.
+Matters.com is a platform where people rate what matters to them — from AI to pizza to politics — and explain why.
+Your ratings and reasoning appear alongside everyone else's: influencers, creators, students, scientists, founders, elected officials, organizations, and brands.

-Over time, every profile becomes a living snapshot of what matters to someone right now, and how their priorities change.
+Over time, every profile becomes a real-time picture of someone's priorities, and how they change.

-The internet constantly pushes us to react instead of reflect.
-It's hard to slow down.
-It's hard to think about what's important when everything around you is designed to be loud.
+It's hard to think about what's important when everything around you is competing for attention.

-Those signals come together in a single feed, where topics, ratings, and reasoning appear side by side.
-It turns everyday scrolling into something different: seeing the world through the lens of what matters, not what's trending.
+Those signals come together in a single feed where topics, ratings, and reasoning sit side by side — turning scrolling into something different.

 A student finds the right college.
-A job seeker finds the right role.
 A founder finds a collaborator.
 A podcast host finds the perfect guest.
 A neighbor finds a community.

-Work, play, ideas, people.
-It all starts with knowing what matters.
-And when everyone's priorities are visible, you're connected based on something more real than an algorithm's guess.
+When everyone's priorities are visible, you're connected by something more real than an algorithm's guess.

 We're in closed beta.
 Here's how to get involved now.